MOmar990/MOmar990/README.md

 ---

-## Omar Taher | SOC Tier 1 Analyst
+## Omar Taher | Junior Penetration Tester

-### I am a SOC Tier 1 Analyst with a focus on offensive security, specializing in penetration testing and tool development.
+I am a Junior Penetration Tester with a focus on offensive security, specializing in penetration testing and tool development.
 Based in Egypt, I leverage my experience in incident response to enhance my skills in identifying vulnerabilities and building secure systems.

 ---

 ### About Me

-- Role: SOC Tier 1 Analyst with a focus on offensive security
+- Role: Junior Penetration Tester
 - Expertise: Penetration testing, tool development, and incident response
 - Location: Egypt